janko/janko.io/_posts/2013-07-21-speedy-sass-with-import-and-sprockets.md

 It sucks, but it won't stop us from achieving the fast compilation we so desperately want!

 When using Sprockets, we can't have globals, so we will have to import them at the top of each stylesheet.
 We could import each global stylesheet individually, depending an what we need, but maintaining those imports would be hard and result in very small speed gain.
 What I like to do is create a partial and import all global stylesheets there, then import that partial at the top of each stylesheet.
-We'll creatively name the partial "import-me" :
+We'll creatively name the partial "globals" :

 ```scss
 @import "config/bootstrap";